dol-sensors-A-S/dol.IoT.Integrator.Cli/readme.md

 ## Introduction

 This project is an example of how to communicate with dol-sensors iot integration API.
-For a general introduction on the API look [here](Integrator API getting started.md)
+For a general introduction on the API see `Integrator API getting started.md`.

 This cli program doesn't work if you don't have an `integrator account` in the API - see the getting started doc.